 While taking the hormonal therapy, the follow-up visits are scheduled for close monitoring.
 The follow-up also helps identify the side effects of the treatment.
 You might be advised for regular tests during follow-up visits to analyze the effectiveness of treatment.
 These tests include mammograms, PSA tests, bone scans, X-rays, MRI, and CT scans.

 These tests help to identify the recurrence of cancer if any.
-Even after the completion of treatment, the follow-up visits will continue.
+Even after the completion of cancer treatment, the follow-up visits will continue.
 It will help to determine the recurrence of cancer.
 If the individual is free from cancer for five consecutive years, follow-up visits will be once a year.
 These follow-ups also help manage long-term side effects of cancer, including anaemia, problems in bones, depression, urine inconsistency, and anxiety.

 Hormonal therapies can be associated with various risk factors that vary based on the type of therapy.
 For example: